rcelha/rio-rs/README.md

 - [x] Public API renaming
 - [x] Reduce Boxed objects
 - [x] Create a Server builder
+- [ ] Remove the need to pass the StateSaver to `ObjectStateManager::save_state`
+- [ ] Error and panic handling on life cycle hooks (probably kill the object)
+- [ ] Handle panics on messages handling
 - [ ] Include registry configuration in Server builder
 - [ ] Remove need to use `add_static_fn(FromId::from_id)`
 - [ ] Create a getting started tutorial